Lani Wendt Young: Career

 She was commissioned in 2009 to research and write Pacific Tsunami Galu Afi.
 The book gave accounts of over 180 survivors, rescuers, medical teams and aid workers from Samoa, American Samoa and the Tongan island of Niuatoputapu.
 The printing of the book was funded by the Government of Australia.

 In 2002 she won the Telecom Samoa short story competition.
 Her short fiction has since been published in collections in New Zealand, Australia and Samoa.

 Young has called blogging her "first writing love" and her blog Sleepless in Samoa has an international following.
 She chronicles with wry humor, the parenting journey raising 5 children.
 She also writes about feminism, religion, climate justice and LGBTI/faafafine/faatama in Oceania.
 She is an advocate for survivors of child sexual abuse and has written at length about family violence in Samoa.

-The ACP Secretariat said of Young, "Through her, we wished to salute courage: this young journalist who writes for Samoa Planet, in fact openly denounces the vacillation of the major powers-that-be, which have been so slow to adopt urgent measures to tackle climate change.

-Through her, we wished to commend the inventiveness of young people, who are capable of exploring the possibilities offered by the Internet to make themselves known, get published, communicate, exchange, change outlooks, and rattle positions.
-Using her blog "Sleepless in Samoa" and other online media, Lani Wendt Young shares all her experiences and adventures in self-publishing, with wholesome freshness, while encouraging young writers to take the plunge.

-Through her, we wished to commend the young female author of a popular series, who is making reading attractive to a young audience, to whom she demonstrates that internationally known romance plots can be perfectly portrayed using Pacific references."
+The ACP Secretariat said of Young:

-Her book, Fire's Caress, was shortlisted for the Young Adult Fiction award at the 2021 New Zealand Book Awards for Children and Young Adults.
+Her book, Fire's Caress, was shortlisted for the young adult fiction award at the 2021 New Zealand Book Awards for Children and Young Adults.
 In August 2022 it won the Sir Julius Vogel Award for "best youth novel".

-In August 2021 she released Mata Oti ("Eyes of Death"), the first Zombie apocalypse story set in Samoa.

-A seventh book in her Telesa Series "Earth's Embrace" was published in April 2022.
+In August 2021 she released Mata Oti ('Eyes of Death'), the first Zombie apocalypse story set in Samoa.
+A seventh book in her Telesa series, Earth's Embrace, was published in April 2022.